People’s Choice Country: Jessie James Decker, 'Yellowstone's' Lainey Wilson, Kelsea Ballerini shine on carpet

 Mickey Guyton mixed business with pleasure by wearing a white blazer with a bold purple, teal and yellow plaid print, paired with a matching mini skirt.

+Lady A dressed to impress, with lead singer Hillary Scott rocking a lacy black gown with a keyhole cutout.

-Nominees for the first-ever People's Choice Country Awards include Morgan Wallen, Jelly Roll, Hardy, Luke Combs and Lainey Wilson.
+Nominees for the first-ever People's Choice Country Awards included Morgan Wallen, Jelly Roll, Hardy, Luke Combs and Lainey Wilson.

 The show will feature performances by Carly Pearce, Kelsea Ballerini, Kane Brown and Dan + Shay.